SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-08-31-how-is-knowledge-work-different.md

 ## Why Johnny, Inc. Can't Write Software

 Have you noticed that companies with lots of money and people can't seem to develop software that works very well?
 I know interns who can make better websites than certain airlines can.
 Those shops aren't built for learning.
 They're organized as if software development is just about typing code.
-When that fails, they try to fix it with ineffective measures: adding incentives and "accountability", creating new roles and departments, hiring even more people to type code.
+When that fails, they try to fix it with harmful measures: adding incentives and "accountability", creating new roles and departments, hiring even more people to type code.

 ### Hint: Johnny, Inc. Is Not "Understaffed"